How to Get Into Penn (UPenn)– Admissions Data & Strategies

 Let’s begin with an examination of the most recent admissions data.

-Out of the 7,962 early decision applications received for a spot in the Class of 2025, Penn accepted 1,194, computing to an all-time low 15% ED acceptance rate.
-The early applicant pool enjoyed a 19.7% acceptance rate in the previous cycle.
-A sizable 22% of those admitted early in the 2020-21 cycle were legacy students.
-Approximately 55% of the freshman class is typically filled in the ED round.
+Out of the 7,962 early decision applications received for a spot in the Class of 2025, Penn accepted 1,194, equaling all-time low 15% ED acceptance rate.
+The Class of 2026 cycle saw a slightly higher 15.6% admit rate in the ED cycle.
+There were 1,218 students accepted from a pool of 7,795 applicants.

 Penn Admissions – SAT, ACT, GPA and Class Rank

-Admitted students (not enrolled) in the Class of 2024 had a mid-50% SAT range of 1470-1550; the ACT the range was 34-36.
-The last official university statistics showing the academic credentials enrolled students come from the Class of 2023.
-For that cohort, the median SAT was 1510 and an astounding 94% of incoming freshman scored above a 30 on the ACT and 91% had above a 700 on the math portion of the SAT.
-Ninety-four percent of 2019-20 freshmen came from the top decile of their high school class.
+Admitted students (not enrolled) in the Class of 2025 had a mid-50% SAT range of 1490-1560; the ACT the range was 35-36.
+The last official university statistics showing the academic credentials enrolled students come from the Class of 2024.
+For that cohort, the median SAT was 1520 and the median ACT score was 34.
+Ninety-six percent of 2020-21 freshmen came from the top decile of their high school class.
 The average unweighted GPA was 3.9.

 Wharton – Undergraduate Acceptance Rate